mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Property Editor
 ------------------
-The Property Editor allows the users to edit the attributes of RDFS properties and the relationships between the properties.
+The **Property Editor** allows the users to edit the attributes of RDFS properties and the relationships between the properties.

-:numref:`property-editor` shows an screenshot of the Property Editor
+:numref:`property-editor` shows a screenshot of the **Property Editor**.

 .. _property-editor:
 .. figure:: figures/property_editor.png
    :scale: 25 %
-   :alt: An screenshot of the Property Editor
+   :alt: A screenshot of the Property Editor
    :align: center

-   An screenshot of the Property Editor
+   A screenshot of the Property Editor

 Toolbar in the Property Editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Icons in the toolbar in the Property editor and the corresponding functions are shown in the following table.
+Icons in the toolbar in the **Property Editor** and the corresponding functions are shown in the following table.

 .. csv-table::
    :header: Icon, Function